wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### Vis

 Vis nodes must be specifically requested using the “--gres” parameter.
 Vis access is controlled by cgroups, which means the resource must be requested if it is to be used.
 This prevents use conflicts.
-The format for requesting a GPU node \(as specified in the contig file\) is TYPE:LABEL:NUMBER.
+The format for requesting the GPU node \(as specified in the contig file\) is TYPE:LABEL:NUMBER.

 TYPE will be “vis”.